Atahualpa: Captivity and execution

 On 17 November, the Spaniards sacked the Inca army camp, in which they found great treasures of gold, silver and emeralds.
-Noticing their lust for precious metals, Atahualpa offered to fill a large room about 22 ft long and 17 ft wide up to a height of 8 ft once with gold and twice with silver within two months.
-It is commonly believed that Atahualpa offered this ransom to regain his freedom, but Hemming says that he did so to save his life.
-None of the early chroniclers mention any commitment by the Spaniards to free Atahualpa once the metals were delivered.
+Noticing their lust for precious metals, Atawallpa offered to fill a large room about 22 ft long and 17 ft wide up to a height of 8 ft once with gold and twice with silver within two months.
+It is commonly believed that Atawallpa offered this ransom to regain his freedom, but Hemming says that he did so to save his life.
+None of the early chroniclers mention any commitment by the Spaniards to free Atawallpa once the metals were delivered.

-After several months in fear of an imminent attack from general Rumiñawi, the outnumbered Spanish considered Atahualpa to be too much of a liability and decided to execute him.
-Pizarro staged a mock trial and found Atahualpa guilty of revolting against the Spanish, practicing idolatry and murdering Huáscar, his brother.
-Atahualpa was sentenced to death by burning at the stake.
+After several months in fear of an imminent attack from general Rumiñawi, the outnumbered Spanish considered Atawallpa to be too much of a liability and decided to execute him.
+Pizarro staged a mock trial and found Atawallpa guilty of revolting against the Spanish, practicing idolatry and murdering Huáscar, his brother.
+Atawallpa was sentenced to death by burning at the stake.
 He was horrified, since the Inca believed that the soul would not be able to go on to the afterlife if the body were burned.
-Friar Vincente de Valverde, who had earlier offered his breviary to Atahualpa, intervened, telling Atahualpa that, if he agreed to convert to Catholicism, the friar could convince Pizarro to commute the sentence.
-Atahualpa agreed to be baptized into the Catholic faith.
-He was given the name Francisco Atahualpa in honor of Francisco Pizarro.
+Friar Vincente de Valverde, who had earlier offered his breviary to Atawallpa, intervened, telling Atawallpa that, if he agreed to convert to Catholicism, the friar could convince Pizarro to commute the sentence.
+Atawallpa agreed to be baptized.

-On the morning of his death, Atahualpa was interrogated by his Spanish captors about his birthplace.
-Atahualpa declared that his birthplace was in what the Incas called the Kingdom of Quito, in a place called Caranqui (today located 2 km southeast of Ibarra, Ecuador).
+On the morning of his death, Atawallpa was interrogated by his Spanish captors about his birthplace.
+Atawallpa declared that his birthplace was in what the Incas called the Kingdom of Quito, in a place called Caranqui (today located 2 km southeast of Ibarra, Ecuador).
 Most chroniclers agree, though other stories suggest various other birthplaces.

 In accordance with his request, he was executed by strangling with a garrote on 26 July 1533.
-(Note: Some sources indicate Atahualpa was named after St. John the Baptist and killed on 29 August, the feast day of John the Baptist's beheading.
+(Note: Some sources indicate Atawallpa was named after St. John the Baptist and killed on 29 August, the feast day of John the Baptist's beheading.
 Later research has proven this account to be incorrect.)
 His clothes and some of his skin were burned and his remains were given a Christian burial.
-Atahualpa was succeeded by his brother Túpac Huallpa and, later, by another brother, Manco Inca.
+Atawallpa was succeeded by his brother Túpac Huallpa and, later, by another brother, Manco Inca.